all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       indicates whether enrollment consent has been received :ref:`Field options <consent_for_study_enrollment>`

+  consentForStudyEnrollmentAuthored
+      The UTC Date time the participant completed the survey, regardless of when it was sent to RDR

   consentForStudyEnrollmentTime
       indicates the time at which enrollment consent has been received (ISO-8601 time)